-The IRS collected \$36.7 million from those buying model year 2017 cars with combined city/highway fuel economy less than 22.5 miles per gallon.
+The IRS collected \$72.5 million in 2016 from those buying cars with combined city/highway fuel economy less than 22.5 miles per gallon.
 This tax does not apply to light trucks such as pickups, minivans, sport utility vehicles, and vans.
 It is worthy to note that total revenue from fines paid by consumers to purchase gas-guzzling vehicles greatly exceeds the overall fines paid by manufacturers whose vehicles fail to meet CAFE standards (see Table 4.26).

-Table 4.31 (Updated August 2019) Tax Receipts from the Sale of Gas Guzzlers, 1980-2017 (thousands)
+Table 4.31 Tax Receipts from the Sale of Gas Guzzlers, 1980-2016 (thousands)